will-lumley/RichEditor/README.md

 Just drag `RichEditor` into your UI, and you can use RichEditors functionality to easily programatically control which parts of your text are formatted and how.
 From bolding and underlining to text alignment and text colour, you have control over your text view.
 You can create your own UI the way you want and connect your UI to the `RichEditor` functionality.

-However if you want to use a template UI, `RichEditor` has one last trick up its sleeve for you.
+However if you want to use a template UI, RichEditor has one last trick up its sleeve for you.
 Simply call the `configureToolbar()` from your instance of `RichEditor` and you will have our pre-made toolbar ready to go!

+RichEditor also handles the difficult logic of handling text formatting when a user has already highlighted a piece of text, or when you want to export the text with HTML formatting.

 RichEditor allows you to control:
 - [x] Bolding